Liraglutide: A Guide to Uses & Side Effects

 Is Liraglutide Available Over the Counter in Singapore?

-To obtain liraglutide, you must undergo a consultation with a qualified doctor to ensure that the medication is an appropriate treatment for your specific health needs and circumstances.
+Liraglutide cannot be purchased over the counter in Singapore as it is a prescription-only medication.
+You must undergo a consultation with a qualified doctor to ensure that the medication is an appropriate treatment for your specific health needs and circumstances.

 Regular follow-up appointments are also crucial for monitoring your response to the treatment and allowing your doctor to make any necessary adjustments to your care plan.